gotoConversion/goto_conversion/README.md

 # Experiment Results

+Brier Score was mainly used to evaluate the accuracy of the probabilities implied by each conversion method.
+The Brier Score is essentially the mean squared error of the probabilities relative to the ground truth.
+Ranked Probability Score (RPS) was additionally used to evaluate the probabilities for football betting odds because the outcome is ordinal (home win, draw and away win).
+RPS is essentially the Brier Score on the cumulative probabilities.

-The experiment results table directly below is based on the same 6,000 football matches' betting odds (home win, draw or away win) across four different bookmakers.
+The experiment results table directly below is based on the same 6,000 football matches' betting odds (home win, draw or away win) across four different bookmakers. `goto_conversion` outperforms all other conversion methods for all four bookmakers.
+Kaggle notebook to reproduce the table directly below can be found [here](https://www.kaggle.com/code/kaito510/novel-conversion-of-football-betting-odds).

 ![alt text](https://github.com/gotoConversion/goto_conversion/blob/main/FballExperiment.png?raw=true)

-Kaggle notebook to reproduce the table directly above: https://www.kaggle.com/code/kaito510/novel-conversion-of-football-betting-odds

-The experiment results table directly below is based on 6,348 horse races' betting odds for the win and place markets.
+The experiment results table directly below is based on 6,348 horse races' betting odds for the win and place markets. `goto_conversion` outperforms all other conversion methods for both win and place betting markets.
+Kaggle notebook to reproduce the table directly below can be found [here](https://www.kaggle.com/code/kaito510/novel-conversion-of-horse-racing-odds).

 ![alt text](https://github.com/gotoConversion/goto_conversion/blob/main/RacingExperiment.png?raw=true)

-Kaggle notebook to reproduce the table directly above: https://www.kaggle.com/code/kaito510/novel-conversion-of-horse-racing-odds

 # References